muskanms/Music-Player/README.md

 # Music-Player
-Music player built using Tkinter
+Music player built using Tkinter and pygame